A Simulation Study of Ultra-Relativistic Jets -- I. A New Code for Relativistic Hydrodynamics: Code Verification Tests

 \subsection{1D Tests: Relativistic Shock Tubes}

 Relativistic shock tube tests are set up with different RHD states in the left and right regions of the computational domain of $x=[0,1]$ with the initial discontinuity at $x=0.5$.
-In Newtonian hydrodynamics, the transverse velocities, that is, $y$ and $z$ velocities, do not affect the solutions of shock tube problems.
+In Newtonian hydrodynamics, the transverse velocities, that is, $y$ and $z$-velocities, do not affect the solutions of shock tube problems.
 In relativistic regime, on the other hand, the Lorentz factor depends on the transverse velocities, so do the solutions.
-Hence, the standard tests for RHD codes normally include non-zero transverse velocities.
-Below, the primitive variables of a RHD state are presented as $\mbox{\boldmath$u$} = (\rho, v_{x},v_{y}, p)$ assuming that the transverse velocity is along the $y$-direction, and the left and right states are denoted by $\mbox{\boldmath$u$}_{L}$ and $\mbox{\boldmath$u$}_{R}$.
+Hence, in papers for RHD codes, tests have normally included nonzero transverse velocities (see the references in the introduction).
+Below, we present shock tube tests, setting the transverse velocity along the $y$-direction without loss of generality; then, the primitive variables of a RHD state is given as $\mbox{\boldmath$u$} = (\rho, v_{x},v_{y}, p)$, and the left and right states are denoted by $\mbox{\boldmath$u$}_{L}$ and $\mbox{\boldmath$u$}_{R}$.